mbaeza01/tcmggroup6site/README.md

-# Welcome to Group 6's website!
+# tcmggroup6site
-Our Backgrounds:
+Our Website for Group 6